The S.U. Carburetter

 The HD Type

-This type of unit is made in three sizes, HD4 (1 tin.)
-HD6 (1i in.) and HD8 (2 in.), and all can be supplied as either horizontal or 30° semi-downdraught units but no flexible mounting for the float chamber is available.
+This type of unit is made in three sizes, HD4 (1½ in.), HD6 (1¾ in.) and HD8 (2 in.), and all can be supplied as either horizontal or 30° semi-downdraught units, but no flexible mounting for the float chamber is available.

-Whilst the jet cantering is, in general, carried out as on the H type, it is less accessible and the float chamber and diaphragm sandwich pieces both have to be removed before the jet bearing locking screw (21) can be slackened or tightened.
-Once properly centred, however, the jet is well protected against any extraneous blows and is therefore unlikely ever to require further adjustment in this respect.
+Whilst the jet centring is, in general, carried out as on the H type, it is less accessible and the float chamber and diaphragm sandwich pieces both have to be removed before the jet bearing locking screw (21) can be slackened or tightened.
+Once properly centred, however, the jet is well protected against extraneous blows and is therefore unlikely ever to require further adjustment.

-In order to minimize the likelihood of fuel entering the vacuum advance unit on the distributor, the vacuum ignition take-off point is mounted at the top of the butterfly, and for this reason the butterfly direction of opening is opposite to that of the H type.
+In order to minimize the likelihood of fuel entering the vacuum advance unit on the distributor, the vacuum ignition take-off point is mounted at the top of the butterfly, and for this reason the butterfly opens in the opposite direction to that of the H type.

 The HS type

-This type of instrument (Fig. 25) is also similar to the H type, the main difference is, again, in the method of supplying the fuel from the float chamber to the jet.
-In this instance a nylon tube (4) is employed, connecting the base of the float chamber to the bottom of the jet so that, as with the HD type, cork gland washers are not required.
-The direction of opening of the butterfly is the same as on the HD type, the vacuum advance connection being mounted above the throttle spindle.
+This type of instrument (Fig. 25) is also similar to the H type; the main difference is, again, in the method of supplying fuel from the float chamber to the jet.
+In this instance a nylon tube (4) is used, connecting the base of the float chamber to the bottom of the jet so that, as with the HD type, cork gland washers are not required.
+The butterfly opens in the same direction as on the HD type, with the vacuum advance connection mounted above the throttle spindle.

-The float chamber assembly differs from the H and the HD types both in the method of mounting and in the type of float used.
-The float chamber is bolted horizontally through the body of the carburetter and can be mounted either flexibly (on rubber) or rigidly.
-Provision is being made for mounting at 30°, 20° or horizontally.
+The float chamber assembly differs from the H and HD types in both its mounting method and the type of float used.
+The float chamber is bolted horizontally through the body and can be mounted either flexibly (on rubber) or rigidly.
+Mounting may be at 30°, 20°, or horizontally.

-When a brass float is used it is guided by flutes on the wall of the float chamber, instead of by means of a stud passing through the middle of the float.
-More recent carburetters have nylon float anchored to the lever arm.
-The float chamber lid is attached by means of three small screws.
-Fuel connections to the lid are by push-on connections.
+When a brass float is used, it is guided by flutes on the wall of the float chamber rather than by a stud through the float.
+More recent carburetters have a nylon float anchored to the lever arm.
+The float chamber lid is attached with three small screws, and fuel connections to the lid are by push-on fittings.

 tech